Harry Payne (artist)

-Harry Payne (1858–1927) was an English military artist.
+Harry Payne (8 May 1858 – 23 March 1927) was an English military artist.

 Biography

-Henry Joseph Payne, born at Newington, London, the son of Joseph and Margaret Sophie Payne.
+Henry Joseph Payne was born at Newington, London, the son of Joseph and Margaret Sophie Payne.
 His father was a solicitor's clerk.
+Harry Payne commenced his artistic career in the office of a merchant in Mincing Lane.
+After attending art school he worked as a designer to a firm of military contractors.
+By the 1880s he had become a prolific artist and illustrator, selling his artwork to the Prince of Wales and other members of the royal family.
+He worked on a number of commissions during the Golden Jubilee of Queen Victoria in 1887, including a book with his older brother, Arthur Charles Payne (1856–1933), the original sketches of which were presented to the Queen.
+In 1897 Payne worked on books and illustrations for the Diamond Jubilee and the Prince and Princess of Wales.

-He married Susanna Terese Cossins at Camberwell on 16 June 1887 and they had no children.
+He married Susanna Terese Cossins at Camberwell on 16 June 1887, and they had no children.

-With his brother, Arthur C. Payne, he produced many series of oilette postcards for Raphael Tuck & Sons and also did extensive work for Gale and Polden producing illustrations for their postcard series along with other military artists including Edgar Alfred Holloway, John McNeill, and Ernest Ibbetson.
+With his brother Arthur Payne he produced many series of oilette postcards for Raphael Tuck & Sons and also did extensive work for Gale and Polden producing illustrations for their postcard series along with other military artists including Edgar Alfred Holloway, John McNeill, and Ernest Ibbetson.

 In 1898, he and his brother Arthur created a series of chromolithographic and lithographic illustrations for an edition of Robert Browning's The Pied Piper of Hamelin.

-Harry Payne was a part time volunteer soldier, serving with the Queen's Own West Kent Yeomanry.
+Harry Payne lived in Forest Hill in Kent where he was a part-time volunteer soldier, serving with the Queen's Own West Kent Yeomanry.
 In 1905 he received the Imperial Yeomanry Long Service Medal, he was then having the rank of sergeant.